Skip to content

 Terminal window

-kubectl logs deployment/flow-like-api -n flow-like -f
+kubectl get configmap,secret -n flow-like

-kubectl logs flow-like-api-7d4b8c9f5-abc12 -n flow-like
+kubectl describe configmap flow-like-sink-config -n flow-like

 Terminal window

-kubectl get pod <pod-name> -n flow-like -o jsonpath='{.spec.containers[*].name}'
+kubectl get deployment flow-like-api -n flow-like \

 Terminal window

-kubectl logs deployment/flow-like-api -n flow-like --previous
+kubectl scale deployment/flow-like-api --replicas=3 -n flow-like

 Terminal window